Daveedlee/CPSproj/README.md

 => Reject the null hypothesis; the test statistics show an evidence to reject the null hypothesis.

 ## Conclusion
 The conclusion, as forementioned, was quite anti-climatic.
 According to the test, it isn't true that the schools in better neighborhood have better chance of improving a student's standardized test score.
 The reason I ran the second test was to check if SGR as a metric could be trusted.
 Once again, I was surprised when the result showed that chartered schools have better chance of improving a student's SGR score-it seems to have some meaning.
-With perplexed mind, let's consider a few:

-* Good students may not improve much (sampling bias)
-* 35 schools did not provide student growth data
-* Not having a raw metric (vs compared to national average) may hinder student growth rating’s significance
-* Parental time???
+So, was Andrew Yang wrong?
+Well, I wouldn't say that conclusively.
+There are a few to consider: it could be that good students may not improve as much.
+Or it could be that the parental time, as mentioned by Andrew, has more parts to play.
+Furthermore, it should be noted that 35 schools did not provide student growth rate.